SayanaSurendra/PromptEngineeringFineTuning_AI/TeacherAssistantChatbot/TeacherAssistantChatbot.md

   ## Challenges & solutions

-  1. **A Supportive and Encouraging Tone**:
- The AI chatbot might sometimes generate responses that are way too formal, which could reduce the encouragement needed for effective teaching.
+  1. The AI chatbot might sometimes generate responses that are way too formal, which could reduce the encouragement needed for effective teaching.

 - **Solution**:
   - **System Instruction Adjustment**: Mention the AI’s personality in the system instructions: